pinecoders/pinecoders.github.io/techniques/dsp/README.md

 y := (b0*input+b1*input[1]+nz(a0*y[1]+a1*y[2]))/norm
 ```

-Here the sum of the coefficients (*`norm` in the code*) is greater than 1, however since we divide the weighted sum by the sum of the coefficients we get our filter with passband unity.
-The simplest IIR low-pass filter is the exponential moving average (*sometimes called exponential filter*) and is equivalent to a simple moving average.
+Here the sum of the coefficients (`norm` in the code) is greater than 1, however since we divide the weighted sum by the sum of the coefficients, we obtain a filter with passband unity.
+The simplest IIR low-pass filter is the exponential moving average (sometimes called *exponential filter*) and is equivalent to a simple moving average.
 In Pine Script an exponential moving average can be computed using the `ema` function, however we can also compute it as follows:

 ```
 ema = 0.